Jameson Currier is the

 Where the Boys Are, Nine

-published as Les Fantômes.
-His reviews, essays, interviews,
+Hubert and published as Les Fantômes.
+His reviews, essays,

-and articles on AIDS and gay culture have been published in many national and local publications, including The Washington Post, The Los Angeles Times, Newsday, The Dallas Morning News, The St. Louis Post-Dispatch,
+interviews, and articles on AIDS and gay culture have been published in many national and local publications, including The Washington Post, The Los Angeles Times, Newsday, The Dallas Morning News, The St.

-The Minneapolis Star-Tribune, The Philadelphia Inquirer Magazine, Lambda Book Report, The Harvard Gay and Lesbian Review,
+Louis Post-Dispatch, The Minneapolis Star-Tribune, The Philadelphia Inquirer Magazine, Lambda Book Report, The Harvard Gay

 published are debut writers Gil Cole, Michael Graves, J.R.
 Greenwell, Jeffrey Luscombe, Craig Moreau, David Pratt, and William